 When you’ve been living with chronic illness for a while, I’ve realised it’s easy to be lulled into a false sense of security and familiarity with symptoms and diagnoses.

-These are all things that are indicative of the fact I have serious, debilitating, progressive health issues.
+These are all things indicative of the fact I have serious, debilitating, progressive health issues.
 I know that.
 I accept that.

-So why has my recent “What Is” hit me so hard?
+So why do new “What Is” health events hit so hard?

 Just Because You Understand, Doesn’t Mean It’s Always Easy

-I have always been aware my bone disease was progressive and I’ve been aware it’s been progressing but there were factors of it I had forgotten.
+I have always been aware my bone disease is progressive but there were factors of it I had forgotten.

-I forgot I had a condition called Myositis Ossificans.
+I forgot I have a condition called Myositis Ossificans.
 In layman’s terms I have bone growing in my muscles, particularly my thigh muscles.
 It is excruciatingly painful and debilitating.

-I forgot that I have Avascular Necrosis in my hips.
+I forgot I have Avascular Necrosis in my hips.
 Basically my hip bones are breaking down.
-I can’t have anymore surgery due to being high risk of life threatening complications, so hip replacements are not an option for me.

-I knew I had Gastritis and it was getting worse but I received a surprise diagnosis of Gastroparesis when I recently visited my Gastroenterologist.
+I knew I had Gastritis and it was getting worse, but last year I received a surprise diagnosis from my Gastroenterologist of Gastroparesis.
 Very basically it’s a condition that affects the stomach muscles and nerves and prevents proper stomach emptying.

 I’ll Have Fries With That!